osfclient/osfclient/docs/cli-usage.rst

     project = 9zpcy

-after which you can simply run `osf ls` to list the contents of the project.
+after which you can simply run `osf list` to list the contents of the project.

 .. _OSF: https://osf.io